kidq330/lannot/doc/criteria.markdown

 Available mutators are ABS, AOR, COR and ROR.

-The following example (with ABS, AOR and ROR):
+The following example (with ABS and AOR):

 ```c
 int main(int a, int b){